 To Begin

-This file presents an overview of dots.
-I've tried to cover what I feel is important and to give anyone reading this an idea of the how I see it.
+This file is an overview of dots.
+I've tried to cover what I feel is important and to give anyone reading this an idea of how the various pieces of dots work and fit together.
+PyQt5 runs with some edits, see Changes, they're right at the beginning.

 Screens

-I use 'screens' to refer to both the screen format, number of pixels and its ratio, and the three screens that make up dots, Canvas, Storyboard and PathMaker.
+I use 'screens' to refer to both the screen format, number of pixels and ratio - and to the three screens that make up dots, Canvas, Storyboard and PathMaker.
+Canvas and pathMaker don't interact with each other but you can access backgrounds once pathMaker is active including selecting and running a video or to add a background or flat.

 Files and Directories

-There are four directories that you should be aware of - sprites and backgrounds, plays and paths.
-Sprites and backgrounds are the directories where your stuff needs to go if you want to do something other than play with the sprites and backgrounds already there.
+There are four directories to be aware of, sprites, backgrounds, plays and paths.
+Sprites and backgrounds are the directories where your stuff needs to go if you want to add your own material to dots.
+You can add any videos you plan to use to the backgrounds directory as they're treated as just another background.

 What I call a sprite needs to be 'transparent.png' file and should be around 600 pixels square.
-For backgrounds I'd recommend using a .jpg file and keeping it under or around 500MB in size.
-Format it to 640 pixels on the short side if you plan on scrolling it.
+For backgrounds I'd recommend using a .jpg file and keeping it under or around 500MB in size and formatting it to 640 pixels on the short side if you plan on scrolling it.
+I'd considered these to be the minimum required sizes.
+You'll need to do some experimenting to find out what works best for your setup, especially if scrolling backgrounds.

 The plays directory is made up of .json formatted .play files used to store animated scenes or collage data required to restore the last saved scene/canvas.
 You'll also find the screenrates.dict file used by scrolling backgrounds there as well.
 Lastly the paths directory is used by pathMaker to store .path files - lists of screen point locations for building animated paths sprites can follow.